-Balance disorders are often the result of another medical condition which may be minor or severe.
-These conditions usually affect either the visual, vestibular or general sensory system or the brain.
-Some of these causes can include infections, injuries, blood circulation disorders, medications and aging.
+Balance disorders are often the result of another medical condition that may be minor or severe.
+These conditions usually affect either the visual, vestibular, or general sensory system or the brain.
+Some of these causes can include infections, injuries, blood circulation disorders, medications, and aging.

 Diagnosing a balance disorder can be a complicated procedure.
 Since dizziness and vertigo are symptoms of so many conditions, it is hard to pinpoint the exact cause.
-Your doctor may perform a series of audiologic, vestibular and movement tests depending on your symptoms.
+Your doctor may perform a series of audiological, vestibular, and movement tests depending on your symptoms.
 Identifying the underlying cause and the type of balance disorder are both important in successful treatment.